tjdharani/LLM-Apps/README.md

 # LLM-Apps

-Welcome to LLM-Apps, a collection of applications created for learning purposes.
-These applications leverage the power of the OpenAI language model, Langchain, Chainlit, and other tools for various tasks.
+Welcome to LLM-Apps, a collection of applications which leverage the power of the OpenAI language model, Langchain, Chainlit, and other tools for various tasks.
 Below, you'll find a brief overview of each app:

 ## 1. Research Agent (research_agent.py)